 If you do test positive, you might want to think twice about leaving isolation, because you’re probably still contagious.
 (Make sure you’re using an antigen test, not a PCR test.
 PCR will continue to react to bits of virus in your system long after your infection is over.)

 If you test negative, you should still follow guidance about masking around other people.
 If you take a second test 48 hours later though, and you test negative both times, you can stop wearing your mask a little early.

 Did I answer the questions you had after testing positive?
 Do you have another?
-Share your questions with me, and maybe you’ll see them turn up in a future installment of Questions My Friends Ask.
+Email me at email@example.com, and maybe you’ll see them turn up in a future installment of Questions My Friends Ask.